 2022-2023 Grant Watson's seminar: A Fabric Instead of a Lecture

-Departing from a line by Fred Moten and Wu Tsang this seminar will return to ideas and sources from previous seminars which overlap queer theory and left politics but through the lens of textiles.
+Departing from a line by Fred Moten and Wu Tsang this seminar will return to ideas and sources from previous seminars which overlap queer theory and left politics but here through the lens of textiles.
 Using a series of case studies, works, textiles and texts, it will workshop approaches to reading and writing, making projects, and attaching thinking to materials and practices.
-During the seminar we will look at the way queer theorist Eve Kosofsky Sedgewick has explored textiles and texture in relation to thought, in a move away from theory’s unmasking of epistemic, ideological and institutional frames to analysis concerned with feeling and touch, intimacy and proximity.
+During the seminar we will look at how queer theorist Eve Kosofsky Sedgewick explores textiles and texture in relation to thought, in a move away from theory’s unmasking of epistemic, ideological and institutional frames to an analysis concerned with feeling and touch, intimacy and proximity.

 Preliminary reading list:

 Adarkar, Neera, and Meena Menon.
 One Hundred Years One Hundred Voices, The Millworkers of Girangaon: an Oral History.
 Kolkata: Seagull Books, 2004.

 Engels, Friedrich.
 The Condition of the Working Class in England.
 (1845).
 Panther Edition, 1969.
 Marxist Internet Archives. https://www.marxists.org/archive/marx/works/download/pdf/condition-working-class-england.pdf.

 Hennessy, Rosemary.
 Fires on the Border: The Passionate Politics of Labour Organising on the Mexican Frontera.
 Minneapolis: University of Minnesota Press, 2013.

 Kosofsky Sedgewick, Eve Touching Feeling, Affect Pedagogy, Performativity.
 Durham: Duke University Press, 2003.